aces/cbrain/README.md

 delegates execution requests to Bourreau instances.
 Bourreau connects to local HPC schedulers to launch jobs on compute nodes, manages working directories on shared storage, and synchronizes job and file state back to the database for BrainPortal to display.
+Bourreau can also fetch and stage data from providers as part of backend task execution.

 ## BrainPortal